nike4613/BeatSaber-IPA-Reloaded/README.md

 A console window should open before the game starts if the installation was successful.

+To disable this console window, pass `--no-console` to the game.

 ## How To Uninstall

 1. Drag & drop the game exe onto **IPA.exe** while holding <kbd>Alt</kbd>